Who's Who in Musicals: A to Ba

 Sources disagree about the date and place of her birth, but there was universal agreement that Bayes was one of the greatest vaudeville and Broadway stars of her time.
 Some said her powerful contralto voice bordered on the baritone.
 After making her name in vaudeville singing the merry drinking song "Down Where the Wurzburger Flows," Bayes made her Broadway debut in The Rogers Brothers in Washington (1901).
 She scored in Florenz Ziegfeld's first Follies (1907) and returned for the 1908 edition, singing the smash-hit "Shine On Harvest Moon," which she supposedly co-wrote with her third husband, composer Jack Norworth (In fact, the song was composed by songwriters Edward Madden and Gus Edwards).
 Bayes became infamous for temperamental behavior, as when she forced Ziegfeld to cut newcomer Sophie Tucker from the Follies.

 A natural brunette, Bayes often changed her hair color to platinum blonde or red as her mood dictated.
 She commanded fees of up to $5,000 a week, but her temperamental behavior eventually alienated many powerful managers.
 Her last Broadway musical was the short-lived Queen O' Hearts (1922).
 When she refused to follow Sophie Tucker at a 1924 Palace benefit, the Palace management refused to ever book her again.
-Bayes continued performing in vaudeville until just weeks before her death due to cancer at age 48.
-She was buried in a silver casket at Woodlawn Cemetery in New York.
-Her grave is unmarked.
-Bayes was portrayed by Ann Sheridan in the musical bio film Shine On Harvest Moon (1944).
+Bayes continued performing in vaudeville until just weeks before her death after cancer surgery at age 48.
+Eighteen years later, she was buried with her fifth and final husband Ben Friedland in a silver casket at Woodlawn Cemetery in the Bronx.
+Their grave is unmarked.
+Bayes was portrayed briefly by Frances Langford in Yankee Doodle Dandy (1941), and by Ann Sheridan in the meager musical bio film Shine On Harvest Moon (1944).